Asset Metadata Storage

 Outputs

 The system writes asset metadata rows into app.sqlite and returns asset metadata objects to backend callers.
 Returned metadata exposes user-uploaded and deletable policy as derived values from is_built_in.
-It does not produce files, UI state, upload results, extracted font names, or HTTP responses.
+It does not produce files, UI state, copied-file results, extracted font names, or HTTP responses.

 System Interactions